nocoolnametom/OpenMicNight/README.md

 The application calls AWS without explicitly making authentication calls; it assumes that authentication will be handled by the use external to the application.
 The easiest way to ensure that AWS behaves as expected is to copy `lib/vendor/AWS-SDK/config-sample.inc.php` to `lib/vendor/AWS-SDK/config.inc.php` and edit it.
 Place your authentication keys within the config file and save the file.
 Amazon Web Services should be good to go now.

 ## Testing

 The application should have full code coverage in its unique model classes (though this does not mean that every use case is actually covered).
-Simply run `phpunit` from the applciation root and PHPUnit should use the `phpunit.xml.dist` file to execute those tests.
+Simply run `phpunit` from the application root and PHPUnit should use the `phpunit.xml.dist` file to execute those tests.

-## Configuation
+## Configuration

 There are a few options that affect all aspects of the application, and they are declared within `config/ProjectConfiguration.class.php`.
 You can change the Amazon bucket prefix, the storage location for pre-approved audio files, and the storage location for episode graphic files.
-Other options more sepcific to different application services are contained within their respectives app config directories (eg, `apps/api_v1/config/app.yml` and `apps/api_v1/config/settings.yml`).
+Other options more specific to different application services are contained within their respective app config directories (eg, `apps/api_v1/config/app.yml` and `apps/api_v1/config/settings.yml`).
 For more information on these configuration files see the [symfony documentation](http://www.symfony-project.org/gentle-introduction/1_4/en/05-Configuring-Symfony).

 Remember to make the data/temp directory writable by the web user so that users can upload episode files.
-Episodes are served via Apache [X-Sendfile](https://tn123.org/mod_xsendfile/),  nginx [X-Accel-Redirect](http://wiki.nginx.org/XSendfile), or lighttpd [X-LIGHTTPD-send-file](http://redmine.lighttpd.net/wiki/1/X-LIGHTTPD-send-file) so the files are not executed.
+Episodes are served via Apache [X-Sendfile](https://tn123.org/mod_xsendfile/),  nginx [X-Accel-Redirect](http://wiki.nginx.org/XSendfile), or lighttpd [X-LIGHTTPD-send-file](http://redmine.lighttpd.net/wiki/1/X-LIGHTTPD-send-file) so the files are not executed when delivered.

 ### Configure nginx for X-Accel-Redirect